Muna-Alsaber/TrafficTracker/README.md

 ## Vehicle Tracking and Counting

 This task aims to detect and track vehicles (cars and trucks) in a video using computer vision techniques.
 The main objectives are to accurately detect vehicles, track their movements, and count the number of vehicles entering and exiting each side of the road.

-The `Vehicle_Tracking_and_Counting.pdf` document contains detailed code and classification information about the task.
+Please Refer to `Vehicle_Tracking_and_Counting.pdf` for detailed code and classification information.

 ### Instructions to Run `traffic_tracker.py`: